 Alzheimer’s Society is delighted to have partnered with Lewis and the Jelly Drops team through our Accelerator Programme during the product's development.

-During the coronavirus pandemic, the Jelly Drops team have worked even harder to make their water sweets available to the most vulnerable people in our society.
+During the pandemic, the Jelly Drops team have worked even harder to make their water sweets available to the most vulnerable people in our society.

 People living in care homes have been a primary concern for the Jelly Drops team during the coronavirus pandemic.